hzi-bifo/seq2geno2pheno/README.md

 			- 'f1_macro': 'f1_macro'
 			- 'f1_micro': 'f1_micro'

-    - test_perc: the percentage of samples  (float number between 0.0 and 1.0; commonly 0.1)
+    - test_ratio: the percentage of samples  (float number between 0.0 and 1.0; commonly 0.1)
     The proportion of samples will be isolated from the whole set for independent testing.
 These samples will not be used to train the predictor.

     - kmer: the k-mer size for encoding genome sequences